chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Section I.III: Word Classes
 ---------------------------

 It will be necessary to define special classes of Words in a Language to properly describe the Language's palindromic structure.
 These classes, especially the class of Invertible Words, will be used extensively in the next sections.
+Reflective Words, however, will play a crucial role in this work's climatic theorem.

 Reflective Words
 ^^^^^^^^^^^^^^^^